 REFINANCE YOUR ARM TODAY

 I watch interest rates every day because the 10-year bond is in my portfolio.
 The stock market volatility of 2016 has seen Treasury bond prices surge as investors seek safety and liquidity.
-The 10-year yield has collapsed to near all-time lows once again.
+The 10-year yield collapsed to near all-time lows in 1H2016, but is marching higher as we enter 2017.

 Japanese Government Bond yields now have negative real interest rates (same with Australia and Sweden), which means deflation might be back.
 From an economist’s point of view, nothing is more evil than seeing prices go down and having everyone believe prices will continue to go down.
 Consumption and investment grinds to a halt, and the economy gets stuck in a death spiral.